wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

 = 1.4 =
-Major upgrade with improvements across the board, many new features
+Major upgrade with improvements across the board, many new features.
+NOTICE: Display changes could occur, check all pages using the plugin after upgrading.

 = 1.3.7 =
 Important bugfix and minor improvements